alangecker/azadidroid/README.md

 Automated installation of google free Android distributions - easier than ever before!

+This is fully written in JavaScript, which allows us in the next step to port it to the browser (using WebUSB) to make it even easier for people to get a google free and updated android on their phone.

 ## Supported
 it is an early version.
 Lot's of devices probably aren't supported yet.